Friends and Family of MAPs

 Encouraging suppression - Some people believe that MAPs are less likely to offend if they suppress their attractions.
 This is untrue, and research suggests that attempts to suppress sexual thoughts may cause them to increase in intensity and frequency.

-Outing them - Due to widespread misinformation about MAPs and their attractions, your friend or family member could face numerous threats to their careers, property, and wellbeing if their attractions become known to the wrong person.
-Under no circumstances is it ever appropriate to tell anyone about your friend or family member's attractions without their explicit permission.
+Outing them - Due to widespread stigma, your friend or family member could face numerous threats to their career, property, and wellbeing if their attractions become known to the wrong person.
+Their attractions are nobody's business but their own, and disclosing them to others should always be their decision,

 Supporting the MAP you know